TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/Incoming/Index.rst

 4. Since includes are treated as if the text had been written exactly where the include is done the text needs to fit with respect to indentation ((verify this)) and section levels.
+5. You cannot see the source of included text when clicking on "Show source of the page".
+6. The "Edit me on Github" button cannot take you directly to the editing of included files.
+   It still can be done but needs much more knowledge about the Github interface.

 .. attention::